|Jill Elborn||County Commissioner|

 This year we are running walking expeditions for Bronze, Silver and Gold levels.
 As a special, we have teamed up with SportScotland to offer a Gold sailing expedition in 2018.

-We aim to keep the costs of our expeditions to an absolute minimum thus enabling more girls across Glasgow to achieve their DofE award.
+We aim to keep the costs of our expeditions to an absolute minimum which allows for more girls across Glasgow to achieve their DofE award.

 |Random fact: Despite being one of the youngest in the county team I have now been a guide leader in 3 different counties!|